hcitang/hci-reading-group/archive.md

 ## 2020 Fall Term

+* Nov 5 - Terrance - C. Ailie Fraser, Joy O. Kim, Alison Thornsberry, Scott Klemmer, and Mira Dontcheva.
+2019.
+Sharing the Studio: How Creative Livestreaming can Inspire, Educate, and Engage.
+In Proceedings of the 2019 on Creativity and Cognition (C&C '19).
+Association for Computing Machinery, New York, NY, USA, 144–155.
+DOI:https://doi.org/10.1145/3325480.3325485

 * Oct 29 - Isayah - Michael Correll, Dominik Moritz, and Jeffrey Heer.
 2018.
 Value-Suppressing Uncertainty Palettes.
 In Proceedings of the 2018 CHI Conference on Human Factors in Computing Systems (CHI '18).
 Association for Computing Machinery, New York, NY, USA, Paper 642, 1–11.
 DOI: https://doi.org/10.1145/3173574.3174216

 * Oct 22 - Michelle - Martinez-Maldonado, R., Echeverria, V., Fernandez Nieto, G., Buckingham Shum, S.: From data to insights: a layered storytelling approach for multimodal learning analytics.
 In: Proceedings of the 2020 CHI Conference on Human Factors in Computing Systems, pp. 1–15 https://dl.acm.org/doi/10.1145/3313831.3376148